-Due to the North Pole’s snowy climate, the Scout Elves are accustomed to growing all their favorite fruits, veggies and flowers indoors to help them sprout!
-Use the elves' trusted and true method for creating beautiful buds indoors with these DIY mini gardens that can incorporate real plants and flowers, or plastic ones.
-Just the right size for elves, and perfect to adorn a tabletop in your home, these gardens will let your creativity grow!
+Due to the North Pole’s snowy climate, the Scout Elves are accustomed to growing all their favorite foods and flowers indoors to help them sprout!
+Use the elves’ tried and true method for indoor gardening to create DIY mini gardens that can incorporate real plants and flowers or plastic ones!
+Just the right size for elves and perfect to adorn a tabletop in your home, these gardens will let your creativity grow!

-- If using real plants, PLACE the base of the flower into the garden and bury in soil.
-Helpful hint: when using real plants, be sure to include a layer of rocks before the soil so you are able to effectively water your plants.
+- If you’re using real plants, place the base of the flower into the garden, and bury it in the soil.
+Helpful hint: When using real plants, be sure to include a layer of rocks before the soil so you are able to effectively water your plants.

-- PLACE the mini decorations and figurines throughout the create a mini world of fun!
+- Place the mini decorations and figurines you’ve chosen throughout to create a mini world of fun!

 To create your own mini prehistoric place, start by filling a large round bowl with rocks.
 Decorate with plastic succulents, mini dinosaur figurines, moss and any other plants and décor, and have a roaring good time while assembling!

-Making a teeny tiny North Pole requires lots of fake snow (check your local craft store), as well as plenty of red-and-white décor (the Scout Elves used small candy canes and peppermints).
+Making a teeny tiny North Pole requires lots of fake snow (check your local craft store) as well as plenty of red-and-white décor (the Scout Elves used small candy canes and peppermints).
 Petite pine trees, a plastic walkway and a Scout Elf figurine make the scene truly jolly.
-As a finishing touch, attach mini white pom-poms to fishing line using glue dots and hang as a pint-sized garland.
+As a finishing touch, attach mini white pom-poms to fishing line using glue dots, and hang the pint-sized garland.